ralfw/NMCForecasting/doc/examples.md

 ![](images/multi_feature_based_on_tp.png)

 The p=0,83 forecast is 10 days or less.
-It seems, not strictly assigning resources to issues helps to deliver faster.
+It seems, not strictly assigning resources to resources helps to deliver faster.
+Or maybe more resources were employed during collection of the historical data.

 ### Story refinement